DSharpPlus/DSharpPlus/docs/articles/analyzers/core.md

 Use `DiscordPermissions` and its operators isntead of doing operations on `DiscordPermission`.

-@DSharpPlus.Entities.DiscordPermission only contains the bit offset for each permission.
-It does not represent a collection of permissions.
+@DSharpPlus.Entities.DiscordPermission is only an enum containing each permission flag.
+It does not take care of multiple permissions.
-@DSharpPlus.Entities.DiscordPermissions represent a collection of permissions and should be used instead.
+@DSharpPlus.Entities.DiscordPermissionsrepresents multiple permissions and has utilities for managing this, use it over @DSharpPlus.Entities.DiscordPermission.

 The following sample will generate DSP0008